 This restaurant review has been a long time coming.
 It’s not new to the local Morristown scene nor was it a first time visit for me (or even my 10th visit for that matter).
 End of Elm in Morristown has been around for nearly three years taking the old home of Hennessey’s bar near the train station.
 The restaurant has a gastropub appeal featuring refined American small plates and a great variety of craft beers and cocktails.
 I was quick to try it out when it arrived and I have frequented since.
 Why it has taken this long for me to do a write-up is a question I do not have the answer to!

-This week it’s all about burgers!
-First, I want to clear up any possible confusion about why I would post a detox recipe and discuss my healthier eating resolution post last week only to completely derail myself with gluttonous burgers a week later.
+This week it’s all about burgers and The Committed Pig is the highlight today!
+First, I want to clear up any possible confusion about why I would post a detox recipe for my New Years resolution.
+But then, follow it up with a gluttonous burger experience a week later.
 I taste tested and visited the next 2 posts’ restaurants back in December.
 I took the opportunity during my holiday time off to test out recipes and visit some exciting new eateries so that I could bring all of you some great material for 2016.
-So don’t be surprised if you see some less than perfectly “clean-eating” recipes thrown into the mix in upcoming weeks as well.
-Now that I’ve thwarted all possible judgments for food indiscretion, it’s time to get into my first burger review.

 Two weeks ago I had the privilege to host my 8th annual Christmas fundraiser party.
 In my first year it started as a simple living room cocktail party where a handful of my closest friends brought a toy to donate.
 In year eight the celebration, number of people and donations continues to grow.
 This continued experience gives back to me just as much as it does for the organization we contribute to.
 Every year my heart grows seeing all of the love and support from my family and friends.
 Their generosity is astounding and their excitement to help is ever-growing.